 Dividend & Share Repurchase

-As of Dec 28, 2019, the company operated 4,877 stores and 160 Worldpac branches in the United States, Canada, Puerto Rico and the U.S. Virgin Islands.
-It also serves 1,253 independently-owned Carquest branded stores across these locations in addition to Mexico, the Bahamas, Turks and Caicos and British Virgin Islands.
+As of Apr 23, 2022, AAP operated 4,687 stores and 311 Worldpac branches in the United States, Canada, Puerto Rico, and U.S. Virgin Islands.
+It also served 1,318 independently-owned Carquest-branded stores across these locations, in addition to Mexico and various Caribbean Islands.

 How Have Estimates Been Moving Since Then?

-Currently, Advance Auto Parts has a great Growth Score of A, though it is lagging a bit on the Momentum Score front with a B. Following the exact same course, the stock was allocated a grade of B on the value side, putting it in the second quintile for this investment strategy.
+At this time, Advance Auto Parts has an average Growth Score of C, though it is lagging a lot on the Momentum Score front with an F. However, the stock was allocated a grade of B on the value side, putting it in the second quintile for this investment strategy.

-Estimates have been broadly trending downward for the stock, and the magnitude of this revision indicates a downward shift.
+Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
 Notably, Advance Auto Parts has a Zacks Rank #3 (Hold).
 We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report